libp2p/specs/webrtc/README.md

   WebRTC connection from a remote node without previously receiving an SDP packet from such host?

+  How does the server learn the TLS certificate fingerprint of the browser?
+Is embedding A's TLS certificate fingerprint in A's STUN message USERNAME attribute a valid option?

 #### Browser to browser or non-public server node

 - Can _Browser_ know upfront its UDP port which it is listening for incoming